Home

 Loading...

-• Duke LiveSafe and Duke Alert - Duke LiveSafe is a free mobile app that offers real-time, two-way communication between Duke community members and the Duke University Police Department.
-In the event of an emergency impacting Duke's campus, you can be notified through Duke Alert which includes a variety of notification methods including email, text messaging, web, phone, an outdoor warning system, campus digital signboards.
+Duke LiveSafe and Duke Alert: Duke LiveSafe is a free mobile app that offers real-time, two-way communication between Duke community members and the Duke University Police Department.
+In the event of a hurricane impacting Duke's campus, you can be notified through Duke Alert, which includes a variety of notification methods such as email, text messaging, web, phone, an outdoor warning system, and campus digital signboards.

-• Stay off the road if possible.
-If you encounter flood water, remember, turn around...don't drown.
+Stay off the road if possible: If you encounter flood water, remember, turn around...don't drown.
+Avoid driving through flooded areas and seek higher ground immediately.

 Recent updates